Characterization of supercuspidal representations and very regular elements: Deligne--Lusztig representations of certain disconnected groups

 We will work out several foundational results about the representations of $\bbG(\FF_q)$, guided largely by the techniques of \cite{DL76} (especially in Section \ref{sec:finite}) and \cite{Lus20} (especially in Section \ref{subsec:Lusztig-E}).
-We collect some notation here that we will frequently use.
+For the most part, we will not work with $R_{\bbS}^{\bbG}(\FF_q)$ geometrically, and instead use Lemma \ref{lem:alg desc} to bootstrap what we need from the geometry of the connected case.